 As the digital revolution continues to take over the workplace, the concept of virtual teams is becoming more common.
 However, with the increase in remote and virtual teams comes a rise in other, more complex challenges.
-I’m sure the term “global distribution” or “workplace mobility” comes to mind when imaging remote teams.
+I’m sure the terms “global distribution” or “workplace mobility” come to mind when imagining remote teams.
 However, what if I told you that “variety of practices” was just as important to consider for virtual teams?

 Variety of practices is the degree to which people experience technology and work process diversity on their team.
 Put simply, we all have our own individual preferences of how we use technology and being in a highly virtual team allows us to bring these preferences into our everyday work practices.

 In an office environment, we are used to plugging in and getting on with the tasks at hand.
 The devices, software and tools are all set-up for us by IT, and it isn’t something we need to think about.
 In a distributed workforce, we are less reliant on a central IT function and more dependent on the way we do things, our preference of tools for instance.
 This can have a negative impact on virtual teams.

 There are several reasons why variety of practices can be damaging for virtual teams.
 Studies have found that it can have a negative impact on:

 - Team participation, which includes team members' meeting commitments and equal opportunity to contribute

 - Team communication

 We now have access to so many different tools to use throughout our daily working lives, that the same task might be approached in multiple ways.
 Some individuals may gather data in a process they are familiar with, whereas others may take a completely different route.
 Similarly, team members often switch back and forth between different applications and tools to assemble different pieces of information in one place.
 This can impact things such as the completion of timely projects because people are constantly switching between different applications.